tino-onit/tino-onit.github.io/_posts/2025-02-24-Upgrade-PanOS-Devices.md

 2. Save/export tech support and Device state and save named device config snapshots

-3. Upgrade Primary firewall ( Device > Software )
+3. Upgrade Primary firewall ( Device > Software ) _refresh might be needed_
     - Download 9.0.0
     - Install 9.0.0
     - Reboot

-4. Verify commits in CLI > 'show jobs all'
+4. Verify commits in CLI with `show jobs all` then
     - Download 9.0.8
     - Install 9.0.8

-5. Run the following command to make Primary firewall functional again: > request high-availability state functional
+5. Run the following command to make Primary firewall functional again: `request high-availability state functional`

 6. This concludes upgrade on the Primary firewall.